solidfire/solidfire-cli/README.md

 Description:

-Used to retrieve the result of asynchronous method calls.Some method calls are long running and do not complete when the initial response is sent.To obtain the result of the method call, polling with GetAsyncResult is required.GetAsyncResult returns the overall status of the operation (in progress, completed, or error) in a standard fashion,but the actual data returned for the operation depends on the original method call and the return data is documented with each method.The result for a completed asynchronous method call can only be retrieved once.Once the final result has been returned, later attempts returns an error.
+Used to retrieve the result of asynchronous method calls.
+Some method calls are long running and do not complete when the initial response is sent.
+To obtain the result of the method call, polling with GetAsyncResult is required.
+GetAsyncResult returns the overall status of the operation (in progress, completed, or error) in a standard fashion, but the actual data returned for the operation depends on the original method call and the return data is documented with each method.
+The result for a completed asynchronous method call can only be retrieved once.
+Once the final result has been returned, later attempts returns an error.

 Options: